-Research actually begins the moment we learn about a project, whether we acknowledge it or not.
-As user experience designers we aren’t content simply designing to specification.
-Instead, we ask questions.
+It actually begins the moment we learn about a project, whether we acknowledge it or not.
+We ask questions.
 We take notes.
 We learn everything we can about our client and their audience—and that’s before we even begin!
-In this article, we explore the (purported) method to this (seeming) madness, appropriately known as design research.
+Let’s explore the (purported) method to this (seeming) madness, known as design research.

 Design research is an integral part of the oft–misunderstood user–centered design process.
 This process, employed by user experience designers, is both iterative and cyclical.
 Its outputs serve as its inputs.
 Initially, solutions are proposed based on embodied, observable phenomena related to the problem space.
 Next, a design solution is agreed upon and then prototyped.
 Eventually, it’s tested against its target audience.
 Finally, the process repeats itself.